Structured deposit plans

 - by companies and charities

-- as a cash New Individual Savings Account (NISA)
+- as a cash Individual Savings Account (ISA)

 Plans can be designed to offer a range of payoff profiles to meet investors’ requirements.
 The main options tend to be:

 Growth – aims to deliver a growth payment linked to the performance of the underlying asset along with the repayment of the initial deposit at the end of the term